Making the official version of the Linux kernel (and of the bootloader) support your hardware.

 - For users, using a hardware platform that is supported by the mainline kernel is a guarantee of long term availability of updates, quality of code, and use of standard interfaces.

 - For hardware makers, in addition to making your hardware more attractive to customers, they also get reduced maintenance costs, as most of the maintenance work is then done by the community.

-So, this type of development could either be ordered by users or by hardware providers.
+So, this type of development can either be ordered by users or more often, by hardware providers.

-While doing this mainlining work is very interesting, it requires a significant amount of experience or otherwise of time to have board support code accepted by the mainline Linux developers:
+While doing this mainlining work is very interesting, it requires a significant amount of experience and time to have board support code accepted by the mainline Linux developers: